 - 1. Shut power down to the system.

 - 2. Set DIP Switches as indicated below, following the steps and chosen mode.

 - 3. Turn power on to the system.

-Only the first four DIP switches are used to set settings and functions.
+Only the first four DIP switches are functional on the LMU480, 540, 600HV.

-Figure 122: Saving Power Consumption with Mode Lock DIP Switch Settings.
+Figure 118: Saving Power Consumption with Mode Lock DIP Switch Settings.

 Step 1: Reducing Saving Power Consumption + Mode Lock (Cooling)